MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 **How does it work?**

 We are going to ask you some specific questions to scope your situation.
-Then we'll take you through a series of steps tailored to your scenario.
+Then we take you through a series of steps tailored to your scenario.

 **Estimated time of completion:**